 “Millions of people love Whole Foods Market because they offer the best natural and organic foods, and they make it fun to eat healthy,” Amazon Founder and CEO Jeff Bezos.

 How are WFM employees faring after the sale?
 Do they get Prime?
 I explained whether they do or don’t in a recent article of mine.
 Just click the link to read it on my site.

 Keynote speaker John Mackey shares the story of creating Whole Foods from scratch in 1978, and the following 40 years of interesting twists and turns that ultimately led to a merger with Amazon. #SIBFsummit pic.twitter.com/2CyJPq9bIy

 Does John Mackey still run Whole Foods?

-Yes, John Mackey was able to retain his title of CEO of Whole Foods Market and will continue to run the company until September 1, 2022.
-Amazon and Jeff Bezos no doubt have an interest in how the company is run.
-But for now, John Mackey still makes the key decisions.
+No. While John Mackey was able to retain his title of CEO of Whole Foods Market and continued to run the company until September 1, 2022, he has since retired.

-He co-founded it, ran it for years, and has been CEO since 2010.
+He co-founded it, ran it for years, and was the CEO since 2010.
 He largely shaped “America’s Healthiest Grocery Store’ into what it is.
 Interestingly, he was allowed to remain as CEO even after the acquisition.
 That says something.

-But after September 1st, 2022, he’ll pass the torch to someone else.
+But after September 1st, 2022, he passed the torch to Jason Buechel.